Public art in Barcelona: Expo 1888

 had prevailed in architecture and art in Barcelona and defined the style of the city.
-The statues made for the exhibition was the most important contribution to public art in the city's history and coincided with a generation of sculptors in one of the brightest moments of Catalan art history.
+The statues made for the exhibition were the most important contribution to public art in the city's history and coincided with a generation of sculptors in one of the brightest moments of Catalan art history.

-Josep Fontserè was commissioned in 1872 to remodel Ciutadella Park, and designed gardens and a green-screened central square, a circular promenade and a fountain, two lakes and woodland, and ancillary buildings and infrastructure such as Born Market.
+In 1872, Josep Fontserè was commissioned to remodel Ciutadella Park, and designed gardens and a green-screened central square, a circular promenade and a fountain, two lakes and woodland, and ancillary buildings and infrastructure such as Born Market.